Jordyn Hadden

 Frequently Asked Questions

 If you’re not sure which editing service is right for you, feel free to reach out using the contact form at the bottom of this page.
-I’d be happy to discuss your author goals so you can make the best decision for your project.
+I’d be happy to discuss your author goals so that you can make the best decision for your project.

 I’m flexible in the genres I edit!
 I’m most familiar with contemporary, science fiction, mystery, fantasy, historical, and YA.